mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Expenses   | $23,133  | $9,657  | <font color="green">-$13,477 (-58%)</font> |
 | Net Profit | -$20,871 | -$2,402 | <font color="green">+$18,469 (+88%)</font> |

-Overall, I still finished the year at a loss.
-Compared to my first year, I improved substantially.
-I tripled revenue to $7.2k and cut expenses by more than half.
+My second year was a huge improvement financially.
+Profits increased by $18.5k!
+They were still negative, but try not to get too hung up on that.
+I tripled revenue to $7.2k and cut expenses by more than half, all of which gives me pride.

 ## How can you afford to keep losing money?

-Two years is a long time to run a business that loses money, so people are often confused about how I pay for this.
+People are often confused about my uncanny ability to remain unprofitable for so long and continue surviving, so I should clarify how that works.
 Many assume that I take on freelance work, but I've never done that.

 I'm very fortunate to have the luxury of failing for so long, and it comes down to three main factors:

-* Low expenses: I [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
+* **Low expenses**: I [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
-* High savings: It's hard to work for big software companies for 11 years without building a decently-sized nest egg.
+* **High savings**: It's hard to work for big software companies for 11 years without building a decently-sized nest egg.
-* Lucky investments: I've kept most of my savings in the S&P 500 throughout my career at a time when it's had historically strong runs, and I took small bets on cryptocurrency that paid off well.
+* **Lucky investments**: I've kept most of my savings in the S&P 500 throughout my career, a period of especially strong runs.
+My small bets on cryptocurrency also paid off well.

 ## Project by project

 ### [Zestful](https://zestfuldata.com)

-{{< img src="zestful-screenshot.png" alt="Screenshot of Zestful website" hasBorder="True" maxWidth="550px" >}}
+{{< img src="zestful-screenshot.png" alt="Screenshot of Zestful website" hasBorder="True" maxWidth="550px" caption="Zestful is a SaaS for parsing recipe ingredients." >}}

 Zestful launched in mid-2018 as my first attempt at software-as-a-service (SaaS).
 It allows developers to infer structure from recipe ingredients programmatically.
 Given an ingredient like `"2 1/2 tablespoons finely chopped parsley"`, Zestful infers that `2.5` is the quantity, `tablespoons` is the unit of measure, `parsley` are the product, and `finely chopped` is a preparation step.

+After earning a big fat zero last year, 2019 finally brought Zestful some revenue.
+XX% of its revenue came from [a single enterprise sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom).
+That sale also represented XX% of my revenue for the year across all my businesses.

 | Income/Expense   | Amount    |
 |------------------|-----------|